Back to Blog

 Voice AI restructures agent workload by routing routine interactions (account balance checks, appointment scheduling, order status, FAQ responses) to AI agents.
 Human agents handle:

 The reduction in agent attrition is a significant secondary benefit.
 Agents handling only complex, meaningful interactions report higher job satisfaction.
-At average replacement costs of $10,000-15,000 per agent, even modest attrition improvements generate substantial savings.
+Published estimates put the direct cost of replacing a single agent at roughly $10,000 to $20,000 (and far higher once lost productivity during the 90-day ramp is included), so even modest attrition improvements generate substantial savings.
+For high-volume operations, the related economics of a managed engagement are detailed in call center AI automation managed services.

 What Transfer Rate Should You Target for Voice AI?

-A well-optimized voice AI deployment achieves a 20-30% transfer rate, meaning 70-80% of calls are fully resolved by AI without human intervention.
+In Trillet deployments, a well-optimized voice AI achieves a 20-30% transfer rate, meaning 70-80% of calls are fully resolved by AI without human intervention.
+These are Trillet operational targets; transfer rate has no single industry benchmark because it depends entirely on call mix and AI scope.

 Transfer rate (also called escalation rate) is the primary indicator of AI agent capability.
 It requires ongoing optimization and should be measured in context: